 A 31-year-old Vancouver Island man was arrested Monday for robbery after attacking staff with a corkscrew at a Similkameen pot store and fleeing with an undisclosed amount of money.

 Keremeos detachment Cpl.
-Brian Evans said the man entered the Amber Light Compassion Club in Cawston around noon.
+Brian Evans said the man entered the Amber Light Compassion Society in Cawston around noon.

 “The man entered and demanded money.
 A physical altercation occurred with staff and he fled in a vehicle.”